- Download our Moving to the USA Guide (PDF)

 Banking in the US is extremely competitive.
 An array of services and rates can make choosing where to open an account confusing.
 It is often easier to maintain an overseas account, open a US-based account at the same bank, and transfer money back and forth.
 It's possible to relocate successfully without opening an American account.
-Expats on short stays usually choose to use their overseas account.
+Expats on short stays usually choose to use their overseas accounts.

 To open a checking account, expats moving to the US should confirm with their bank what forms of identification are required.
-Generally speaking, passport, immigration information, social security number and proof of address are expected.
+Generally speaking, a passport, immigration information, social security number and proof of address are expected.
 Expats without a social security number will likely be able to substitute this with another number, such as a passport number, a tax number, or an alien identification card number.

 Taxes in the USA

 Tax laws in the US are hugely complex and made more so by expatriation.
 Individuals are subject to federal tax at graduated tax rates ranging from 10 to 37 percent of the individual's income.
 In addition, immigrants and most non-immigrants are also subject to Federal Insurance Contributions Act (FICA) taxes, which are made up of Social Security and Medicare taxes.
 The FICA tax rate is fixed at a certain percentage and is divided equally between the employer and the employee.

 Most states and some local jurisdictions impose an additional state income tax.
 State and local jurisdictions may also levy property and sales taxes that differ widely by state, county and city.
 State and local taxes differ considerably both in amount and regulation.

 Paying taxes as a resident in the US

 The determination of tax residency is important as residents are subject to tax on their worldwide income in the same manner as US citizens.
 A 'resident alien' is defined as a foreign national who meets the provisions of either the Green Card Test or the Substantial Presence Test.